nstoik/farm_device/README.md

 # Publishing Versions
 The workflow for publishing a new version of the farm device is documented below.
-The project uses semantic versioning.
+The project uses semantic versioning and the GitHub flow model.
+Releases are tagged with the version number and the changelog is updated with the changes made.

 ## Git Branches
+There are short lived branches for features, fixes, and releases (if needed).
 The `main` branch is the latest version of the project.
+There can be a medium lived branch for major versions.

-All new code should be merged into this branch.
+The `main` branch is a long lived branch and is the latest version of the project.
+All new completed code should be merged into this branch as squash commits.
+This is a protected branch and requires a pull request to merge code into it.

-The `v{major.minor}` branches track the combination of major and minor versions of the project.
-Each `v{major.minor}` version has its own branch.
-The `v1.2` branch will track all changes to the `1.2` version of the project.
-This includes patches and new features.
+Feature or fix branches are created from the `main` branch and merged back into the `main` branch.
+Use a descriptive name for the branch that describes the feature or fix being worked on.
+Eg. `feature/temperature_reading_average`.

+Release branches are created from the `main` branch and are short lived.
+They are used to prepare the code for a new version (eg. updating version numbers and changelogs).
+The release branch should be named with the `release/version number`.
+Eg. `release/v0.1`.
+The release branch is merged into the `main` branch and tagged with the version number.

-New features or patches should be created in a new branch.
-Eg. `feature/temperature_reading_average` or `fix/temperature_reading_bug`.
-Once the changes are complete, the branch should be merged into the `main` branch and optionally into the `v{major.minor}` branch and tagged with the appropriate version number (eg. `v{major.minor.patch}`).
+If there is a fix or feature that needs to be applied to a previous version, a branch should be created from the appropriate `v{major.minor}` tag.
+The feature or fix branch should be merged into the new branch and tested.
+The branch can then be merged into the `main` branch and the appropriate tag applied.

+If there is a major version change (eg. `v1` to `v2`), a medium lived branch can be created to track the previous version for as long as that version is still in use and supported.
+The branch should be named with the `v{major}` version number.

 ## Publishing Changes
+New code and fixes are continuously merged into the `main` branch.

-When a new version is to be published, the following steps should be taken.
+When it is time for a new version, the following steps should be taken:

-The new version can either be a major, minor, or patch version.
-Determine the appropriate version number that is to be published.
+1. Determine the appropriate version number that is to be published.

-If the version is a patch version change:
-1. Create a new branch from either the `main` or `v{major.minor}`branch with an appropriate name. eg. `fix/temperature_reading_bug`
+2. Create a new branch from the `main` branch with the appropriate name. eg. `release/v0.4.0`
-2. Make the necessary changes to the code.
+3. Make the necessary changes for the changed version number.
-3. Update the `CHANGELOG.md` file with the increased patch version, changes made, and any update instructions.
+4. Update the `CHANGELOG.md` file with the version number, changes made, and any update instructions.
-4. Merge the branch into the `main` branch
+5. Merge the branch into the `main` branch
-    1. Build the docker containers with the `latest` tag and push them to the registry.
-5. Optionally, merge the branch into the appropriate `v{major.minor}` branches.
-    1. Create a tag with the new version number (eg. `v{major.minor.patch}`).
+6. Create a tag with the new version number (eg. `v{0.4.0}`).
-    2. Build the docker containers with the required tags (eg. `v{major.minor}` and `v{major.minor.patch}`) and push to the registry.
+7. Build the docker containers with the required tags (eg. `v{0.4}` and `v{0.4.1}`) and push to the registry.
-6. Delete the feature or fix branch.
+8. Delete the release branch.

-If the version is a major or minor version change:
+If the new version is for a previously released version, the following steps should be taken:
-1. Create a new branch from the `main` branch following the semanting versioning rules. eg. `v{major.minor}`
+1. Create a new branch from the appropriate tag with the appropriate name. eg. `release/v0.2.1`
-2. Update the `CHANGELOG.md` file with the increased version number, changes made, and any update instructions.
-3. From that point on, the new branch will track this major version and the `main` branch will continue to track the latest version.
-4. Build the docker containers with the new tag and push them to the registry.
-4. Add patch or fix versions to the `v{major.minor}` branch as needed (described above).
+2. Cherry pick commits from `main` or merge required fix or feature branches into this branch
+3. Continue from step 4 above.